mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

  }
 }`} highlighter={() => highlightJsx} filename="batfish.config.js" />}}

-- If you do not want the Feedback component to appear after each partial markdown page, you can reference `@mapbox/dr-ui/page-layout/split-page` instead of the local `split-page-shell.js` in `batfish.config.js`.
+- If you do not want the Feedback component to appear after each section (or partial markdown file), you can reference `@mapbox/dr-ui/page-layout/split-page` instead of the local `split-page-shell.js` in `batfish.config.js`.
-- You can turn off the Feedback component from any partial markdown page by setting `hideFeedback: true` in the frontmatter of the desired page.
+- You can turn off the Feedback component from any partial markdown file by setting `hideFeedback: true` in the frontmatter of the desired section.

 #### Use the split-pages Batfish data selector